berrym/simple_extract/README.md

 ## Description

 A small command line file extraction utility written in Python.
-It uses external tools to optionally fetch from a url and decompress archives.
+It uses external tools to optionally fetch from an url and decompress archives.

 ## Getting started